sensu/sensu-docs/content/sensu-go/5.16/api/overview.md

 ## Access control

 With the exception of the [health API][5] and [metrics API][6], the Sensu API requires authentication using a JSON Web Token (JWT) access token.
-You can generate access tokens and refresh tokens using the [authentication API][12] and your Sensu username and password.
+Use the [authentication API][12] and your Sensu username and password to generate access tokens and refresh tokens.
 The Sensu API docs use `$SENSU_TOKEN` to represent a valid access token in API requests.

 ### Authentication quickstart